Bastou/bot-bluesky-reliefs/README.md

 # Bot Bluesky Reliefs

 A Deno-based bot that generates and posts daily visualizations of terrain elevation data from random global locations on Bluesky.
+Users can request specific locations by commenting coordinates on the bot's latest post.

 <p align="center">
   <img src="cover.png" alt="Bot Bluesky Reliefs Cover" width="360" />